-At present, the Congress INC holds 34 seats, while MNF has 5 in the 40-member assembly.
+The Congress (INC) at present holds 34 seats, while MNF has 5 in the 40-member assembly.
 One seat in the state is held by the Mizoram People’s Conference.
 Apart from Champai South, the chief minister is contesting from Serchhip.
 Both seats are reserved for Scheduled Tribe (ST) category.
 The Bharatiya Janata Party (BJP) is seeking to topple Congress, which has been in power since 2008.
 However, the BJP is looking to expand its footprints in the state and be a kingmaker in the state.

 The voting in the state was held on November 27 which saw a healthy voter turn out of more than 80 per cent.
 The elections result in Mizoram will have ramifications on next year’s Lok Sabha polls.
 Just to remind you, Mizoram is the only north-eastern state where Congress is in power.
 Mizo National Front, the main regional political outfit, is looking to topple the Congress which been in power since 2008.

-The counting of votes in Mizoram will take place on December 11, along with four other states – Rajasthan, Madhya Pradesh, Chhattisgarh and Telangana.
+The counting of votes in Mizoram took place on December 11, along with four other states – Rajasthan, Madhya Pradesh, Chhattisgarh and Telangana.